jdhfkluaehgt/ETS2LA/README.md

 If you are from China you also need https://nodejs.org/ If you are from China you need to use start_tsinghua.bat and clone from Gitlab in addition to using the tsinghua pypi mirror in the launcher too.

-Once you've downloaded and unpacked the file you can run start.bat .
-Initially it will install our own copies of git and python, so you will need to wait for a moment before the installer itself comes up :Okay:
+After downloading and extracting the installer-2.0.zip, put the extracted file in the root directory of the disk, open the installer-2.0 file and run start.bat.
+Initially it will install our own copy of git and python, so you need to wait a moment for the installer itself to appear: Okay

- Any time you want to open the app you can run on start.bat.

 IMPORTANT
 DO NOT SKIP THE TUTORIAL ONCE YOU ENTER THE APP!
 THIS IS NOT A JOKE IT WILL NOT WORK WITHOUT YOU COMPLETING THE TUTORIAL!